 This month’s spike in COVID-19 cases and the temporary facilities closure illustrate just how seriously the entire campus community must take the threat of the virus and embrace the steps needed to slow it down.

-Boise State’s full Reintegration Guide has the details of what needs to be done, but at the core are four major steps everyone needs to take:
+Boise State’s full COVID response guide has the details of what needs to be done, but at the core are four major steps everyone needs to take: